samjulien/blog/_posts/2019-08-22-combining-golang-and-angular-to-develop-contemporary-applications.markdown

 - 2016-04-13-authentication-in-golang
 ---

 **TL;DR:** In this article, you will learn how to build modern applications with Golang and Angular.
-Throughout the article, you will build a secure Golang API that will support a ToDo list application that you will develop with Angular.
-To facilitate the identity management, you will integrate Auth0 both in your backend and in your frontend.
+For starters, you will build a secure backend API with Golang that will support a to-do list application.
+Then, you will use Angular to develop the frontend of the to-do list app.
+To facilitate the identity management, you will use Auth0 both in your backend API and in your Angular app to authenticate users.
+If needed, you can find the final code developed throughout this article in [this GitHub repository](https://github.com/auth0-blog/golang-angular).

 ## Why Choosing Golang and Angular
 The technologies of choice for this article, is golang for the backend and angular for the frontend.
 But why have we chosen these two technologies?